sdsc-ordes/technical-presentation/src/presentations/part-1/includes/1-foundation/optionals-and-errors.md

 - An unwind can be stopped, but this is highly unusual to do and very expensive
 - In a multithreaded program unwinding is essential to make sure that any memory owned by that thread is freed, making sure you don't have any memory leaks
-- Rust programs are compiled such that if a panic does not occur, it doesn't add any extra cost, but that does mean that if a panic does occur, it isn't very fast
+- Rust programs are compiled that when no panic occurs its fast, but when one occurs anyway then unwinding happens, but it isn't very fast.

 :::